VET APPROVED

 5. Green Eye Color

 Green eyes are a rare sight to behold in the dog world, being the scarcest color of all.
-The merle gene that creates blue eyes also influences green pigmentation.
-There are more health issues seen in dogs who have green eyes.
+Green-colored eyes have more melanin in the iris than blue eyes, but less than hazel eyes.

 Many mixed dogs can wind up with this eye color, but it isn’t a breed standard for purebreds.
 Pit Bulls are the only mentionable dog breed that has green eyes over others.